 - Level 1 is defined as observable inputs such as quoted prices in active markets for identical assets.
-Level 1 assets include U.S. Treasury securities, and coal swaps and futures that are submitted for clearing on the New York Mercantile Exchange. - Level 2 is defined as observable inputs other than Level 1 prices.
+Level 1 assets include U.S. Treasury securities. - Level 2 is defined as observable inputs other than Level 1 prices.
 These include quoted prices for similar assets or liabilities in an active market, quoted prices for identical assets and liabilities in markets that are not active, or other inputs that are observable or can be corroborated by observable market data for substantially the full term of the assets or liabilities.
-The Company's Level 2 assets and liabilities include U.S. government agency securities, coal commodity contracts, and interest rate swaps with fair values derived from quoted prices in over-the-counter markets or from prices received from direct broker quotes. - Level 3 is defined as unobservable inputs in which little or no market data exists, therefore requiring an entity to develop its own assumptions.
-These include the Company's commodity option contracts (heating oil) valued using modeling techniques, such as Black-Scholes, that require the use of inputs, particularly volatility, that are rarely observable.
+The Company's Level 2 assets and liabilities include U.S. government agency securities, with fair values derived from quoted prices in over-the-counter markets or from prices received from direct broker quotes. - Level 3 is defined as unobservable inputs in which little or no market data exists, therefore requiring an entity to develop its own assumptions.